HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 -  To reiterate: this study was only able to request home pages.
 -  HTML payload may include other code such as JSON, JavaScript or CSS in an HTML page request.

-##
-What it means
+## What it means

 -  The median HTML payload size for home pages on ecommerce platforms is 33.8 KB on mobile and 35.56 KB on desktop.
 -  10% of home pages on ecommerce platforms have an HTML payload of over 115 KB.

 ### Commentary

--  HTML payload on mobile is not significantly different from that delivered to desktop.
-In other words, it appears that sites are not delivering significantly different HTML for different viewport sizes.
+-  Mobile HTML payload sizes are not very different from desktop.
+In other words, it appears that sites are not delivering significantly different HTML files for different devices or viewport sizes.
 - On many ecommerce sites, home page HTML payloads are large.
-It's impossible to know whether this is because of bloated HTML, or from other code (such as JSON) within HTML files.
+It's not known from this study whether this is because of bloated HTML, or from other code (such as JSON) within HTML files.

 ---